RedX1000/OpenLogger/README.md

 ### Rollback
 * Rollback will rewind to the last rewards logged by one clue.
 * Maybe support for further rollbacks will be added later, but for now you only get one.

+## Clear DB Options
+* Clear DB Options has multiple choices that determine the scope of how much you want to delete from the Database of items
+* There are confirm windows for each option.
+1. Clear currently selected tier: Clears the database of quantities, values, and clue counts from the currently selected tier.
+2. Clear all items from database: Clears the database of quantities, values, and clue counts from all tiers, Easy to Master.
+3. Completely reset OpenLogger: Nuclear option, **COMPLETELY** resets OpenLoggers settings and database.
+This is a recommended last option if there is a break in the code.
+A value within `localStorage` may or may not change between updates (I try not to), and if it turns out that it breaks it, give this a try.

 ## Settings
 * Settings allow for user choice of Algorithm for icon recognition, List of reference images used for icon recognition, and for miscellaneous settings toggles.